w3f/polkadot-spec/docs/chap-runtime-api.md

 It should be noted that the API can change through the Runtime updates.
 Therefore, a host should check the API versions of each module returned in the `api` field by `Core_version` ([Section -sec-num-ref-](chap-runtime-api#defn-rt-core-version)) after every Runtime upgrade and warn if an updated API is encountered and that this might require an update of the host.

-In this section, we describe all Runtime API functions alongside their arguments and the return values.
-The functions are organized into modules with each being versioned independently.
+This section describes all Runtime API functions alongside their arguments and the return values.
+The functions are organized into modules, with each being versioned independently.

 ### -sec-num- JSON-RPC API for external services {#sect-json-rpc-api}